-Your application must be received by January 15, 2013 in order for you to be considered for admission for the academic year 2013-2014.
+Your application must be received by January 15, 2014 in order for you to be considered for admission for the academic year 2014-2015.
 (N.B.
-This deadline is later than in previous years to allow applicants to include fall grades.
+This deadline allows applicants to include fall grades.
 No applications will be accepted after the deadline, so make sure that all of your application materials are uploaded by 11:59 p.m. on January 15th.)

 You must apply online; the application can be found here.